Database Basics

 The database window provides a graphical interface which allows you to query the database, copy-and-paste objects to and from your workfile, and perform basic maintenance on the database.
 Note that some database operations can also be carried out directly without first opening the database window.

-To open a database window for an existing database, select File/Open/Database… from the main menu.
+To open a database window for an existing database, select from the main menu.
 The same dialog will appear as was used during database creation.
-To open an EViews database, use the Browse Files button to select a file using the common file dialog, then click on OK to open the file.
+To open an EViews database, use the button to select a file using the common file dialog, then click on OK to open the file.
 A new window should appear representing the open database.

 From the command line or in a program, you can open a database window by typing: